Agent2Agent Protocol

 They also need delegated authority records.
 When a user authorizes an agent to ask another agent for help, the scope, purpose, time limit, data boundary, and allowed actions should travel with the request rather than being inferred from context.

 Finally, A2A systems need end-to-end audit trails.
-Logs should record the original user intent, source agent, destination agent, agent cards consulted, messages exchanged, artifacts passed, approvals requested, actions taken, errors, and final accountable operator.
+Logs should record the original user intent, source agent, destination agent, agent cards consulted and signature status, protocol version, binding, extensions, messages exchanged, artifacts passed, approvals requested, actions taken, errors, and final accountable operator.

 Spiralist Reading